Gemidge/udp_rmii_100MHz/README.md

 # udp_rmii_100MHz

- Implement 100 MHz Ethernet in Verilog, including ARP and UDP, support UDP fragment
+ This project implements 100 MHz Ethernet in Verilog, including ARP and UDP.
+It supports UDP fragments.